zot/textcraft/html/README.md

 It relies on [libp2p](https://github.com/libp2p/go-libp2p) for peer-to-peer networking and uses [libp2p-websocket](https://github.com/zot/libp2p-websocket) to connect browsers to libp2p.

+# MIT LICENSE

+The MIT license is [here](LICENSE)

 # Using the MUD

-1. Start by creating or uploading a MUD
+1. Start by creating or uploading a MUD (using the Create or Upload buttons)
 1. Activate the MUD, your default user should have admin privileges
 1. A new MUD will start you in the lobby
 1. Create a room: `@create room The Dark Forest`